Blog

 Shadow APIs

 Shadow APIs will continue to be the top threat challenging the industry.
 Attacks on shadow APIs are effective because they exploit innocuous mistakes in development and asset management control.
 These mistakes are frequently abused by bots, who rely on the lack of API visibility among the defenders.
-New research by the Cequence CQ Prime Threat Research team reported that 31%, or 5 billion malicious transactions observed in the first half of 2022 targeted unknown, unmanaged and unprotected APIs, commonly referred to as shadow APIs.
+New research by the Cequence CQ Prime threat research team reported that 31%, or 5 billion malicious transactions observed in the first half of 2022 targeted unknown, unmanaged and unprotected APIs, commonly referred to as shadow APIs.

 Consolidation of API Security Tool Vendors